azdkj532/poetry/docs/docs/dependency-specification.md

 ```

 ## `source` dependencies

-To depend on a package from an [alternate repository](/docs/repositories/#install-dependencies-from-a-private-repository)
+To depend on a package from an [alternate repository](/docs/repositories/#install-dependencies-from-a-private-repository),
-you can use `source` property:
+you can use the `source` property:

 ```toml
 [[tool.poetry.source]]
 name = "foo"